 Decoding Multisyllabic Words

-Put kids on the road to reading fluency with lessons on syllable spelling patterns.
+Put your students on the road to reading fluency with these lessons on syllable spelling patterns.

 Early syllabication instruction should begin by providing explicit, multisensory lessons on the concept of a syllable.
-The following is a sample lesson:
+Try the following sample lesson in your classroom:

 - Ask students to generate a list of short words, then a list of long words.
 Compare the lists.
 Long words contain more letters and more syllables.